Photovoltaic (PV) solar plant

-The solar park is being constructed 50km south of Dubai, approximately 30km from the crossroads of the Dubai-Al Ain Highway and Al Lusaily road.
+The solar park was constructed 50km south of Dubai, approximately 30km from the crossroads of the Dubai-Al Ain Highway and Al Lusaily road.
 The ideal inland location, surrounded by dunes, offers a dust-free setting.

-The project will involve the installation of 2.36 million First Solar FS Series 3 Black photovoltaic (PV) modules over a 4.5 million square metre area.
+The project involved the installation of 2.36 million First Solar FS Series 3 Black photovoltaic (PV) modules over a 4.5 million square metre-area.

-Each PV module is 12m-long, 6m-wide, has a thickness of 6.8mm, and weighs 12kg.
+Each PV module is 12m long and 6m wide, has a thickness of 6.8mm, and weighs 12kg.
 The modules have a warranty of 25 years and can be easily recycled.

-The plant will be connected to the DEWA grid.
-The integrated substation for the solar park is being constructed by ABB, who was awarded the design, installation, commissioning, and start-up contract for the plant’s power transformers in October 2014.
-The contractual scope also includes the protection, automation and control, surveillance and communication systems.
+The plant is connected to the DEWA grid.
+The integrated substation for the solar park was constructed by ABB, who was awarded the design, installation, commissioning and start-up contract for the plant’s power transformers in October 2014.
+The contractual scope also included the protection, automation and control, surveillance and communication systems.

-The substation will primarily be equipped with eight bays of 400kV and 10 bays of 132kV gas-insulated switchgears (GIS) and two 132kV / 400kV power transformers rated at 570MVA.
+The substation is primarily equipped with eight bays of 400kV and ten bays of 132kV gas-insulated switchgears (GIS) and two 132kV / 400kV power transformers rated at 570MVA.

-The output from the Phase II will be sold to ACWA at a level tariff of $0.0584kWh, under a 25-year power purchase agreement (PPA).
+The output from phase two will be sold to ACWA at a level tariff of $0.0584kWh, under a 25-year power purchase agreement (PPA).

-Phase I details of Mohammed bin Rashid Al Maktoum solar park was launched in January 2012.
+The Mohammed bin Rashid Al Maktoum solar park was launched in January 2012.

-The Phase 1 of the solar park, with an installed capacity of 13MW, started operations in October 2013.
+Phase one of the solar park, with an installed capacity of 13MW, started operations in October 2013.
 It is equipped with 152,880 First Solar FS Series 3 Black PV modules and produces 24 million kilowatts per hour of electricity a year, serving roughly 600 homes and displacing more than 15,000t of CO2.

 It is being managed and operated by DEWA and was developed by First Solar.
-The construction, which was started in March 2013, generated approximately 1,280 jobs at the peak.
+The plant generated approximately 1,280 jobs at the peak.